deargle/deargle.github.io/class/security/final-exam-review.md

 * What is the best security practices discussed in class that individuals and organizations can do to harden themselves against weaponized exploits of known vulnerabilities?
 Name at least one reason why organizations may find it difficult to perform this best practice.

+## Authentication and Passwords

+* Gaining access involves what three things?
+Define each.
+Use an example to illustrate each of the three things.

+* Name three primary means of authentication, and give at least two examples of each.

+* Why do passwords persist as such a common means of authenitcation if they are often the weakest link in the security chain?

+* Your organization only uses passwords for authentication, and there is a concern that the passwords might be cracked by an attacker.
+What could you recommend to bolster the overall security of the system?

 ## Password Cracking

+* How much entropy does a nine-sided die have?
+Express your answer in bits.
+(Also be able to calculate entropy of a passphrase, as we did in class.)

+* What is the maximum entropy that a 128-bit key can have?
+Express your answer in bits.
+What if you use a random-number generator that only ever produces one of two 128-bit keys.
+How much entropy exists in this this system?

 * Discuss the importance of salting passwords.

 * What software tools can be used to crack password hashes?
 Name at least two used in class.
 What hardware is often used for the fastest cracking speeds (hint: think of the Brutalis)?

 * Password cracking is a function of what two input discussed in class?
 Explain the two factors.

+* What password tips might you share to improve password security?
+(We discussed two in class, be familiar with those.)

 ## SQLi and XSS